Full buffet breakfast daily; 1 lunch in Telc; 5 three-course dinners, including a farewell dinner at a local restaurant in Berlin

 Your Local Guide will tell you about the tormented, often tragic history of this important gateway city between East and West.
 See the medieval Stare Miasto (Old Quarter) with its market square and 14th-century CATHEDRAL OF ST. JOHN, the “wedding cake” Palace of Culture and Science, neoclassical Lazienki Palace, and the remnants of the Jewish ghetto.
-Later, attend a PRIVATE CHOPIN CONCERT.
+Later, a special treat: attend a PRIVATE CHOPIN CONCERT.

 Day 5 WARSAW–CZESTOCHOWA–AUSCHWITZ–KRAKOW

 A fascinating morning: visit JASNA GÓRA, the monastery near Czestochowa, and admire its BLACK MADONNA, which is venerated as the “Queen of Poland” and has become the country’s national symbol.
 In Auschwitz, visit what is left of the CONCENTRATION CAMP, a chilling reminder of the Holocaust.
 Evening arrival in Krakow.

 Day 6 KRAKOW